 There are variations in the level of difficulties and altitudes in Nepal.
 Based on the region and trips, the trip grade can be divided into five different categories.
-Basically, it applies in trekking, peak climbing, and expedition.
+Basically, it applies to trek, peak climbing, and expedition.

 Easy or Grade A (*)

 The easy grade if you do not find any difficulties to trek.
 The trip reaches up to 3000 meters altitude.
 The trails will not be rugged and these types of treks are highly suitable for family trips.
 The trips are generally around 1 week.